-The Shop Instructor works directly with students, faculty, and other shop instructors to ensure that all safety and dress codes are met and in accordance with established Art Center Shop policies.
+The Wood Shop Instructor works directly with students, faculty, and other shop instructors to ensure that all safety and dress codes are met and in accordance with established Art Center Shop policies.
 Responsibilities include providing a safe working environment for the students while helping them to use the machinery and tools within the shop; completing work orders from faculty, students, and staff; and assisting counter sales and tool check-in/out when necessary.
-This is an on-call position, and hours can range from 6 – 20 per week during the school term.
+This is part-time position of 2 or more shifts per week, and hours can range from 12 – 28 per week during the school term.

 Reports to: Model Shop Manager

 Job posted 5/23/2018.
 Applications will be accepted until the position is filled.
 Qualified applicants should send cover letter with resume and employment application to HR@artcenter.eduand reference “Wood Shop part-time” in the subject line

 Other — 10%

 The conditions herein are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential job functions.